|Course Length:||3 Years Full-Time|

 To ensure that you are competent both academically and professionally, a wide range of learning experiences, teaching and assessment methods will be used, including: keynote lectures; group discussion and debate; student-led seminars; structured reflection; directed study; enquiry-based learning; skills teaching; and learning in practice.
 You will need to be responsible for your practice, be able to recognise the limits of your expertise and be capable of challenging practices and initiating care, which is patient-focused and based upon appropriate evidence.

 Hospital placement areas are located across Greater Manchester while ambulance placements are located across the North West of England, with a main hub placement being with emergency ambulance crews.
 Practice learning will meet your learning needs and give you supportive and diverse experiences across the health and social care provision.
 These include main hub placements at ambulance stations and bespoke placements in NHS hospitals, community trusts, social care services and the independent sector.
 Placements will include weekends, early mornings, evenings and night work to ensure a full range of practice experiences.
+You will be responsible for travel and parking costs while on placement.

 You are expected to be flexible during placement weeks to ensure that you can experience the full range of learning opportunities and shift patterns in clinical practice.